Oakland Raiders: Jack Del Rio (2015–2017)

 On January 14, 2015, Jack Del Rio, the then-Denver Broncos defensive coordinator and former Jacksonville Jaguars head coach, was hired by the Oakland Raiders to be their new head coach.
 Del Rio's new coaching staff included former Minnesota Vikings offensive coordinator Bill Musgrave as offensive coordinator and former Vikings head coach Mike Tice as offensive line coach.

 The Raiders showed great improvement in Del Rio's first season, improving upon their three-win 2014 season, going 7–9 in the 2015 season.
 Rookie wide receiver Amari Cooper fulfilled almost all expectations, and Derek Carr continued his improvement at quarterback.
 Cooper, Mack, Murray, and Carr were selected to participate in the Pro Bowl.
-DE Khalil Mack was the first player ever to be selected as an AP 2015 All-Pro Team at two positions in the same year.
+Defensive end Khalil Mack was the first player ever to be selected as an AP 2015 All-Pro Team at two positions in the same year.

 In 2016, the team finished 12–4, clinching their first postseason berth since 2002 with strong play on both offense and defense, but lost Derek Carr and backup Matt McGloin to season-ending injuries to close out the year.
 The Raiders lost to the Houston Texans 27–14 in the AFC Wild Card.

 Before the 2017 season, the Raiders signed quarterback Derek Carr to a then-NFL record contract extension of five years, $125 million.
 Following their first trip to the playoffs in 14 years, the Raiders expected bigger things in 2017, with a return to the playoffs seeming likely.
-The Raider defense struggled mightily on the year under Ken Norton Jr., but later improved with John Pagano as the defensive coordinator and the Raider offense could not return to its previous year's form under first-year offensive coordinator Todd Downing.
+The Raiders defense struggled mightily on the year under Ken Norton Jr., but later improved with John Pagano as the defensive coordinator and the Raiders offense could not return to its previous year's form under first-year offensive coordinator Todd Downing.
 After winning the first two games of the season, the Raiders lost four straight and six of their next eight leaving them two games below .500 with six games remaining.
 They would win their next two games, but lose their final four games, ending the season a disappointing 6–10.
 On December 31, 2017, following a loss to the Chargers in Week 17, head coach Del Rio was fired by Mark Davis after being granted a four-year contract extension before the season.